arirosenfeld/AriBlueStampPortfolio/index.md

 # Schematics
 ![Headstone Image](Epic Gogo-Uusam (1).png)
 This is a picture of my wiring.
-Unfortunately, Tinkercad didn't have a MQ135 (air quality monitor) DHT11 (temperature and humidity sensor) or ESP8266 (wifi module) but they can be seen below.
+Unfortunately, Tinkercad didn't have a MQ135 (air quality monitor), DHT11 (temperature and humidity sensor), or ESP8266 (wifi module) but they can be seen below.
 ![Headstone Image](IMG_5169.JPG)
 # Code
 ```c++